skasproject/skas/docsite/docs/clusterfederation.md

 - `skMerge.providerInfo.cluster0` is the same as for `cluster1`, except of course the `clientAuth` part.
 - An initial user (`cluster2-skas-system`) is created as local admin.
 This account will only be valid on this cluster.
 - The list of `adminGroups` must be defined twice:
     - One in the `skAuth` module.
-This to allow `kubectl_sk user describe` command for members of these groups.
+This to allow `kubectl-sk user describe` command for members of these groups.
     - One in the `skCrd` module.
 This to setup RBAC rules to allow SKAS resources (skusers, groupBindings, tokens) to be managed by members of theses groups.

 To apply this configuration, enter: